 Kathleen Kern, Ph.D. is a licensed clinical psychologist who serves as the Executive Director for the Lorain County Board of Mental Health.
 Dr. Kern has over fifteen years of experience assessing and treating children and adolescents with a wide range of behavioral and mental health concerns.
 Her graduate research focused on evaluating and treating adolescents in residential placement.
 It was through this experience that she learned of the sometimes ignored contribution that trauma plays on the development and exacerbation of childhood mental health symptoms.
 In her study, which focused on the identification of ADHD symptoms in an at-risk population, Dr. Kern learned that the children in this unique sample who were identified with behavioral and learning disorders almost uniformly had a history of physical or sexual abuse.
 Dr. Kern first applied this knowledge to the treatment of youth who had been dually diagnosed with substance abuse and mental health disorders in Connecticut.
 Subsequently, she accepted a position as Clinical Director of residential treatment program in New York, where she trained clinicians and staff on the diagnostic issues that face children with a history of abuse and neglect.
 In May of 2005, Dr. Kern moved to Ohio to begin a Child and Adolescent Clinical Services Program at the Nord Center in Lorain County.
 She joined the staff of the Board as the Child and Adolescent Services Director in 2007, was appointed Associate Director of the Board in 2013, and Executive Director in 2017.

-Child Psychologist, licensed in New York and Ohio
+Child Psychologist, licensed in Ohio

 Ph.D.
 Magna Cum Laude, The University of Toledo, Toledo, OH